mshamash/OnePetri-benchmark/README.md

 *Coming soon...*

 ## Contact <a name="contact"></a>
-If you have any questions or comments on the OnePetri benchmarking analysis in this repo, please contact Michael Shamash (michael@onepetri.ai)!
+If you have any questions or comments on the OnePetri benchmarking analysis in this repo, please open a GitHub issue.

 ## Copyright <a name="copyright"></a>
 OnePetri - AI-Powered Petri Dish Analysis <br />